Banduni/dot-files-repo/README.md

-In this repository, I will be uploading all of my config files.
+In this repository, I will be uploading all of my dot files.